 By the end of the quarter, the return for the average large-cap growth stock fund had trimmed to 2.3 percent.

 — Many bond funds lost money.

-Nearly three quarters of all taxable bond funds were down for the quarter, as of Tuesday’s close.
+Nearly three quarters of all taxable bond funds were down for the quarter.

 Bond funds were hurt by some of the same worries that hit stocks in early February: that inflation is on the rise and the Federal Reserve may get more aggressive about raising interest rates to compensate.

 Inflation is one of the biggest enemies for bond holders because it erodes the value of the fixed payments that bonds make: A interest payment buys much less when inflation is spiking higher.

 And when interest rates are rising, prices fall for the bonds that are sitting in bond funds’ portfolios because they suddenly look less attractive than newly issued bonds.
 The yield on the 10-year Treasury hit 2.74 percent on Thursday, up from 2.41 percent at the start of the quarter.
 Yields on shorter- and longer-term Treasurys also rose, which hurt prices for all kinds of bonds.